instancio/instancio/README.md

 Person person = Instancio.create(Person.class);
 ```

 This returns a fully-populated person, including nested objects and collections.
-Instancio will set all fields to random values.
-By default, values will be:

-- non-null
-- non-blank strings
-- numbers greater than zero
-- collections/maps/arrays will have at least one element

 This page contains a few samples.
 Refer to the [User Guide](https://www.instancio.org) for more information.